run-x/opta-docs/content/en/Reference/azurerm/service_modules/azure-k8s-service.md

 - `healthcheck_path` - Optional.
 See the See the [liveness/readiness]({{< relref "#livenessreadiness-probe" >}}) section.
 Default `null` (i.e., no user-specified healthchecks) Default None
 - `liveness_probe_path` - Optional.
 Use if liveness probe != readiness probe Default None
 - `readiness_probe_path` - Optional.
 Use if liveness probe != readiness probe Default None
+- `sticky_session` - Optional.
+Use [sticky sessions](https://stackoverflow.com/questions/10494431/sticky-and-non-sticky-sessions) via cookies for your service (first request will send you a cookie called opta_cookie which you should add on future requests).
+Default False
+- `sticky_session_max_age` - Optional.
+If the sticky session is enabled, how long should the cookie last?
+Default 86400
 - `resource_request` - Optional.
 See the [container resources]({{< relref "#container-resources" >}}) section.
 Default
 ```yaml
 cpu: 100 # in millicores